 Now, here’s your club - go hunt yourself a sabre tooth.

-This article was written by Anne Caborn, co-author of Money Fight Club, a new guide that shows you revolutionary tactics and techniques for battles with supermarkets, banks, utilities, mobile phone companies...
+This article was written by Anne Caborn, co-founder of Money Fight Club, which shows you revolutionary tactics and techniques for battles with supermarkets, banks, utilities, mobile phone companies...
 Don’t get angry - get even.
-Published on Kindle and available from Amazon priced £2.48 [http://www.amazon.co.uk/Money-Fight-Club-ebook/dp/B00A76YUSU]
+Find out more on their website [http://moneyfightclub.com/]